thomas-darling/gulp-translate/readme.md

 * When we need a new string, we have to somehow come up with a new unique string id, preferably consistent with the thousands of existing ids.
   We then have to add it to the strings file and reference it from the template, which is less than ideal for rapid prototyping, where templates and strings are subject to change.

-* When we change the layout of the application over time, string will inevitably move around, and their ids may become misleading as to where the string is actually used.
+* When we change the layout of the application over time, strings will inevitably move around, and their ids may become misleading as to where the string is actually used.
   We can't easily change those ids to match the new layout, as that would undermine the whole point of having a fixed id in the first place.

 * When we need the same string in multiple places, keeping the translations consistent becomes complicated.
   We could reference the same string from multiple places, but what should the id of that string then be?

 * When the same string is referenced from multiple places, and we decide to change the text in only one of them, we might accidentally change it everywhere.
-  We could of course search for the id in the code, but can the person making the change do that?
+  We could of course search for the id in the code, but can the person making the change, who may not be a developer, do that?

 * When a string is no longer needed, we must remember to remove that string from the strings file.
-  This is easily forgotten, and how do we know that the string is not still used in other views?
+  This is easily forgotten, and how do we even know that the string is not still used in other templates?

 * It decouples the strings from the templates in which they are used, which is a problem when refactoring e.g. binding expressions, markup or class names, which may be part of the string that should be translated.
 Updating those strings are easily forgotten, which introduces bugs, and even if we do remember, we don't get any tool support for the templating syntax when editing the strings file.

 * It complicates branching and testing, as string ids may be changed or removed on some branches but not on others.
-  This seriously complicates translation management and multilingual testing, as different branches need different versions of the translations.
+  This complicates translation management and multilingual testing, as different branches need different versions of the translations.

-The approach used with this plugin solves those problems, with only a few potential downsides:
+The approach used with this plugin eases this pain considerably, leaving only a few issues to be considered:

 * When a string is changed, it will appear to the translators as if the previous string was removed and a new string was added.
-  While this might introduce some slight translation overhead, e.g. when fixing spelling mistakes in the templates, such overhead really should be minimal, especially given that any reasonable translation service will have what is known as _translation memory_, meaning that it remembers and suggests previous translations for similar text.
+  While this might introduce some slight translation overhead, e.g. when fixing spelling mistakes in the templates, such overhead really should be minimal, especially given that any modern translation service will have what is known as _translation memory_, meaning that it remembers and suggests previous translations when it encounters similar text.

-* When the same string needs different translations, we have to either add a _hint_ to one of them, or to _scope_ the translation to a file or folder.
+* When two occurences of the same string needs different translations, we have to either add a _hint_ to one of them, or to _scope_ the translation to a file or folder.
-  This might seem like a downside, but on the other hand, it also guarantees consistency in translation - and in general, maintaining consistency is the bigger problem.
+  This might seem like a downside, but on the other hand, it also helps guarantee consistency in translation, and in reality, this will rarely be an issue.
-  While not recommended, we could also, when integrating with a translation system, combine the source paths with the hashes, thus ensuring a unique translation for each file.
+  While not generally recommended, we could also, when integrating with a translation system, combine the source paths with the hashes, thus ensuring a unique translation within each file.

-* When a large piece of content is reused in multiple places, we generally have to write all that content in each place.
+* When a large piece of content is reused in multiple places, you might think that we have to repeat all of that content in each place.
-  Again, this might seem like a downside, but on the other hand, it could also be argued that such large pieces of content should probably live in a CMS system, and therefore don't belong in the template in the first place.
+  Generally, this is true, but on the other hand, it could also be argued that such large pieces of content should probably live in a CMS system, and therefore don't belong in the templates in the first place.
   There's a difference between content needed to construct the interface of the app itself, and the actual _content_ being displayed to users.
-  This plugin is only intended to handle the process of localizing the app itself, not things like articles, descriptions, legal text, etc.
+  This plugin is primarily intended to handle the process of localizing the app itself, not things like articles, product descriptions, legal text, etc.

-  That being said, we actually _do_ have a good way of handling this - just specify the content in either a JSON content file, or in a template, annotated with a `translate` attribute containing the options `id` and `export: true`.
-Then, reference it by specifying the same `id` in the translate annotation for the elements or attributes in which it should be injected.
+  That being said, we actually _do_ have a really good way of handling such content - just specify the content once in either a JSON content file, or in a template, annotated with a `translate` attribute containing the options `id` and `export: true`.
+Then, reference it elsewhere by specifying the same `id` in the translate annotation for the elements or attributes in which it should be injected.
-  If you have a CMS system, you could also set up a task to copy the relevant content from there into the import file, before running the import task.
+  If you have a CMS system, you could even set up a task to copy the relevant content from there into the import file, before running the import task.

 Enjoy, and please report any issues in the issue tracker :-)